arielgos/toolbox/README.md

 `docker compose up`

+When the docker compose command runs you should see to containers one for the backend (node 14) and one for the frontend (node 16)

 The project was build to run with just the docker compose command, you should see the build process from the command line when the docker compose commands are executed.

 #### Run manually